anishkasam/cse15l-lab-reports/report3.md

 ...
 ```

 This command searches each file for the phrase "history" and if the file doesn't contain the phrase, the command outputs the file.
+This command is useful to find files where certain phrases are ommitted.
+For example, if you have a directory of a bunch of attendance logs, and each file contains the names of the students present for a certain date.
+You would want to know which dates a student wasn't present in class.

 #### Example #2: